Vetro7/RoyaltiesGUI/README.md

 ```

 The executable is now in the bin directory.
 For a faster build, you can add -jX to the end of the make instruction, where X is the number of threads to use.
-Example: "make build-release -j8", for 4 cores with 2 threads each.
+Example: `make -j8`, for 4 cores with 2 threads each.
 You may also want to run `make clean` after to remove the build files, which are all stored under the build directory.